Category Archives: Apologetics

 “Faith seeking understanding” is my preferred way to think about my relationship with God.
 The “democracy of the dead” who have helped me the most in this regard include, but are not limited to: Athanasius, Augustine, Kempis, Luther, Calvin, Bunyan, Baxter (and a few other Puritans), Pascal, Edwards, Herbert, Dickinson, Chesterton, Lewis, Newbigin, Willard, Bloesch, Stott, Oden, and Lundin.
 Most impactful living authors would include but not be limited to: Keller, Rutledge, Wood, Delbanco, Wright (NT and Christopher), McKnight, Piper, and Taylor.

 You mentioned “tending your own garden.”
 Voltaire’s Candide is one of my favorite books.
 The glib Pangloss (=all tongue!) repeatedly invokes “It is the best of all possible worlds.”
-Exposure to the horrors of the world eventually make even him no longer believe what he is saying.
+Exposure to the horrors of the world eventually make even him no longer believe what he was saying.
 For all its brilliance, Candide offers a binary trap: be superficial with the harsh realities of life or hunker down on your plot of land.

 I believe (that word is instructive!) there is a third alternative: engage with the messiness of the world trusting there is a God who is really there, and more than fine with my wrestling to make sense of the Christian faith.
 I am grateful that God is mindful that we are but dust (Ps.
 103:13,14), blessed if we believe without seeing (Jn.
 20:29), and knows that the best of us sees in a mirror dimly (I Cor.
 13:12).